dotnet/designs/accepted/single-file/design.md

 # Single-file Publish

+This document describes the design single-file apps in .NET 5.0.
-Design for publishing apps as a single-file in .Net Core 3.0
+The design of single-file apps in .NET Core 3.0 can be found [here](3.0/bundler.md)

 ## Introduction

 The goal of this effort is enable .Net-Core apps to be published and distributed as a single executable.

-There are several strategies to implement this feature -- ranging from bundling the published files into zip file (ex: [Warp](https://github.com/dgiagio/warp)), to native compiling and linking all the binaries together (ex: [CoreRT](https://github.com/dotnet/corert)).
-These options, along with their cost/benefit analysis is explored in this [staging document](staging.md).
+There are several strategies to implement this feature -- ranging from bundling the published files into zip file to native compiling and linking all the binaries together.
+These options, along with their cost/benefit analysis is discussed in the [staging document](staging.md) and [related work](related.md).

 #### Goals

-In .Net Core 3.0, we plan to implement a solution that
+In .NET 5.0, we plan to implement a solution that:

-* Is widely compatible: Apps containing MSIL assemblies, ready-to-run assemblies, native binaries, configuration files, etc. can be packaged into one executable.
+* Is widely compatible: Apps containing IL assemblies, ready-to-run assemblies, composite assemblies, native binaries, configuration files, etc. can be packaged into one executable.
-* Can run framework dependent pure managed apps directly from bundle:
+* Can run managed components of the app directly from bundle, without need for extraction to disk.
-  * Executes IL assemblies, and processes configuration files directly from the bundled executable.
-  * Extracts ready-to-run and native binaries to disk before loading them.
-* Usable with debuggers and tools:  The single-file should be debuggable using the generated symbol file.
-It should also be usable with profilers and tools similar to a non-bundled app.

-This feature-set is described as Stage 2 in the [staging document](staging.md), and can be improvised in further releases.
+* Usable with debuggers and tools.

 #### Non Goals

-* Optimizing for development: The single-file publishing is typically not a part of the development cycle.
-It is typically used in release builds as a packaging step.
+* Optimizing for development: The single-file publishing is typically not a part of the development cycle, but is rather a packaging step as part of a release.
 Therefore, the single-file feature will be designed with focus on consumption rather than production.
 * Merging IL: Tools like [ILMerge](https://github.com/dotnet/ILMerge) combines the IL from many assemblies into one, but lose assembly identity in the process.
 This is not a goal for single-file feature.

-#### Existing tools

-Single-file packaging for .Net Core apps is currently supported by third-party tools such as [Warp](https://github.com/dgiagio/warp) and [Costura](https://github.com/Fody/Costura).
-We now consider the pros and cons of implementing this feature within .Net Core.

-##### Advantages

-* A standardized experience available for all apps
-* Integration with dotnet CLI
-* A more transparent experience: for example, external tools may utilize public APIs such `AssemblyLoadContext.Resolving` or `AssemblyLoadContext.ResolvingUnmanagedDll` events to load files from a bundle.
-However, this may conflict with the app's own use of these APIs, which requires a cooperative resolution.
-Such a situation is avoided by providing inbuilt support for single-file apps.

-##### Limitations

-* Inbox implementation of the feature adds complexity for customers with respect to the list of deployment options to choose from.
-* Independent tools can evolve faster on their own schedule.
-* Independent tools can provide richer set of features catering to match a specific set of customers.

-We believe that the advantages outweigh the disadvantages in with respect to implementing this feature inbox.

-## Design
+## User Experience

-There are two main aspects to publishing apps as a self-extracting single file:

-- The Bundler: A tool that embeds the managed app, its dependencies, and the runtime into a single host executable.
-- The host: The "single-file" which facilitates the extraction and/or loading of embedded components.

-### The Bundler

-#### Bundling Tool

-The bundler is a tool that embeds the managed app and its dependencies into the native `AppHost` executable.
-The functional details of the bundler are explained in [this document](bundler.md).
+Here's the overall experience for publishing a HelloWorld single-file app.
+The new build properties used in this example are explained in the [Build System Interface](#build-system-interface) section.

+* Create a new HelloWorld app: `HelloWorld$ dotnet new console`

+* Framework Dependent Publish

+  * Normal publish: `dotnet publish`
+    * Published files: `HelloWorld.exe`, `HelloWorld.dll`, `HelloWorld.deps.json`, `HelloWorld.runtimeconfig.json`, `HelloWorld.pdb`

+  * Single-file publish: `dotnet publish -r win-x64 --self-contained=false /p:PublishSingleFile=true`
+    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`

+* Self-Contained Publish

+  * Normal publish: `dotnet publish -r win-x64`
+    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`, and 224 more files
+  * Single-file publish Linux: `dotnet publish -r linux-x64 /p:PublishSingleFile=true`
+    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`
+  * Single-file publish Windows: `dotnet publish -r win-x64 /p:PublishSingleFile=true`
+    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`, `coreclr.dll`, `clrjit.dll`, `clrcompression.dll`,  `mscordaccore.dll`
+  * Single-file publish Windows with Extraction: `dotnet publish -r win-x64 /p:PublishSingleFile=true /p:IncludeNativeLibrariesInSingleFile=true`
+    * Published files: `HelloWorld.exe`, `HelloWorld.pdb`

-#### Build System Interface
+## Build System Interface

 Publishing to a single file can be triggered by adding the following property to an application's project file: